mohd-hassan17/Blog-App/README.md

 # Blog Application
-A user can upload a blog and edit or delete in this the user will have a dashboard to track the record.
+<p>A user can upload a blog and edit or delete in this the user will have a dashboard to track the record.</p>
 <p>It has pagination with good user experience.</p>
 <br>